 At Lea Endowed school, the leadership of the school family will demonstrate mutual respect between all members of the school community; There is an openness of atmosphere which welcomes everyone to the school.
 Our Christian Values, linked closely to British Values are continually promoted through Collective Worship, PSHE and all teaching and learning.
-All within the school family will challenge any type of discriminatory and/or bullying behaviour, eg through unwanted attentions (verbal or physical) and unwelcome or offensive remarks or suggestions.
-All pupils are encouraged to greet visitors to the school with friendliness and respect.
+Everyone within the school family will challenge any type of discriminatory and/or bullying behaviour, eg through unwanted attentions (verbal or physical) and unwelcome or offensive remarks or suggestions.
+All pupils are encouraged to greet visitors to the school with friendliness respect and a good sense of oracy.
 The displays around the school are of a high quality and reflect diversity across all aspects of equality of opportunity and are frequently monitored.
 Provision is made to cater for the spiritual needs of all the children through planning of worship, classroom based and externally based activities.